elidickinson/shot-power-scraper/docs/screenshots.md

 ```bash
 shot-power-scraper https://datasette.io/ -o small.png --width 400 --height 800
 ```
 If you provide both options, the resulting screenshot will be of that size.
-If you omit `--height` a full page length screenshot will be produced (the default).
+If you omit `--height` a full page length screenshot will be produced, which is the default behavior.

 ## Screenshotting a specific area with CSS selectors